FionaXie1992/PearPlayer.js/README_EN.md

 <br>
 ![multisources](fig/fogvdn_multisources.png)

 PearPlayer can be used by just importing `pear-player.min.js` through the `<script>` tag to HTML.
-Refer to [code examples](#快速开始) below，or [`/examples/player-test.html`](/examples/player-test.html) for usages.
+Refer to [code examples](#快速开始) below, or [`/examples/player-test.html`](/examples/player-test.html) for usages.
 Refer to [get-started](docs/get-started.md) to know the basic usage.<br/>

 ## Features
 - Plugin-free because of P2P ability based on WebRTC
 - Multi-protocol (HTTP, HTTPS, WebRTC) and multi-source
--	Self-developed scheduling algorithm provides the users with wonderful video watching experience while maximizing the P2P ratio at the same time
+-	Self-developed scheduling algorithm provides the users with wonderful video watching experience while maximizing the P2P ratio at the same time.
 -	No parameters needed to be entered by default (The system can self-adapt according to the video bit rate, etc.).
 Algorithms and parameters can be adjusted in advanced mode.
--	Buffers are limited to save bandwidth/traffic for CP user
+-	Buffers are limited to save bandwidth/traffic for CP user.
 -	Support Chrome, Firefox, Opera, IE, Edge and other mainstream browsers; Will support Safari, Tencent WeChat and X5/TBS (Multi-source transmission is enabled; The playing issues can shortly be well resolved by MSE.)
 -	Optional access to low cost, high availability Pear Fog CDN
--	Fully encrypted via TLS/DTLS default by protocols, no DPI features; Statistical characteristics can be further eliminated using dynamic port mapping of Pear Fog pack
+-	Fully encrypted via TLS/DTLS default by protocols, no DPI features; Statistical characteristics can be further eliminated using dynamic port mapping of Pear Fog pack.
 -	As easy as using HTML5 <video> script tag; Easy to integrate with popular player fameworks like video.js
 - With Browser P2P ability（based on WebTorrent）